tudo-aqua/bgw/docs/concepts/drag-and-drop/DragAndDropExample.md

 ## Make an element act as a target for a drag and drop gesture

-To make it possible that a drag and drop gesture is valid, we need another element that indicates, that the drag and gesture was a success.
+To fully enable the drag and drop gesture, another element that indicates, that the drag and gesture was a success has to be defined.
-If we want to allow an element to indicate success for a drag and drop gesture, we need to set the ``dropAcceptor``.
+To define accepting dropped elements, the ``dropAcceptor`` property needs to be set for the receiving element.
-It should return whether this element is a valid drop target for the ``draggedElement`` supplied in the [DragEvent](https://tudo-aqua.github.io/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.event/-drag-event/) passed as an argument.
+The property should return whether this element is a valid drop target for the ``draggedElement`` supplied in the [DragEvent](https://tudo-aqua.github.io/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.event/-drag-event/) passed as an argument.
-In this instance we want the ``redArea`` to only be a valid target for the ``redToken``, hence we only return true if the ``draggedElement`` is a [TokenView](https://tudo-aqua.github.io/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.elements.gameelements/-token-view/) and is equal to the ``redToken``.
+In this instance the ``redArea`` should only be accepting the ``redToken``, hence we only return true if the ``draggedElement`` is a [TokenView](https://tudo-aqua.github.io/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.elements.gameelements/-token-view/) and is equal to the ``redToken``.